-Ben Horowitz is a co-founder and general partner of the venture capital fund, Andreessen Horowitz.
+Ben Horowitz is a co-founder and partner of Andreessen Horowitz (www.a16z.com), a stage-agnostic venture capital firm that provides funding to the best new technology companies.

-Previously, Horowitz ran several product divisions at Netscape Communications.
-Horowitz also served as vice president of Netscape’s widely acclaimed Directory and Security product line.
-Before joining Netscape in July 1995, he held various senior product marketing positions at Lotus Development Corporation.
+Earlier, Ben ran several product divisions at Netscape Communications.
+He also served as vice president of Netscape’s widely acclaimed Directory and Security product line.